• Home

 Non-Pharmacological ADHD Management

-Parent training programs can provide families with techniques to manage challenging behaviors, while school accommodations such as individualized education plans (IEPs) can help students succeed academically.
+Parent training programs can provide families with techniques to manage challenging behaviors, while academic accommodations such as individualized education plans (IEPs) can help students succeed academically.
 Additionally, lifestyle changes like regular physical activity, structured routines, and mindfulness techniques can improve focus and reduce impulsivity.
 These interventions, used alone or alongside medication, contribute to a comprehensive treatment plan.

-ADHD Medication Management
+Medication Management for ADHD

 How ADHD Medications Work